We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Vinegar is an acid (acetic acid), so it can kill some types of bacteria and viruses on contact.

-- The irritation from the acids stimulates your immune system’s ability to fight the wart.
+- The irritation from the acids stimulates your immune system’s ability to fight the virus that caused the wart.

-The main method recommended for treating a wart with apple cider vinegar is fairly simple.
+The most recommended method for treating a wart with apple cider vinegar is fairly simple.
 You just need a cotton ball, water, apple cider vinegar, and duct tape or a bandage.

-1) Mix two parts apple cider vinegar in one part water.
+- Mix two parts apple cider vinegar in one-part water.

-2) Soak a cotton ball in the vinegar/water solution.
+- Soak a cotton ball in the vinegar-water solution.

-3) Apply the cotton ball directly on top of the wart.
+- Apply the cotton ball directly on the wart.

-4) Cover with tape or a bandage, keeping the cotton ball on the wart overnight as you sleep (or for longer if possible).
+- Cover with tape or a bandage, keeping the cotton ball on the wart overnight (or for longer if possible).

-Another method is to create a solution for submerging your hands or feet:
+Another method involves creating a solution for submerging your hands or feet:

 Vinegar is a weak acid, containing between 4 and 8 percent acetic acid.
-But even weak acids can cause chemical burns.
-There have been reports — one in a 14-year-old girl and another in an eight-year-old boy — of apple cider vinegar causing chemical burns when applied directly to the skin and covered with a bandage.
+However, even weak acids can cause chemical burns.

 You shouldn’t apply apple cider vinegar to open wounds or directly to the face and neck.
 Also, don’t use apple cider vinegar on a genital wart.
 This type of wart is different and should be treated by a doctor.